-One of my office's most important responsibilities is assisting Nevada residents who need help navigating federal agencies and identifying federal resources.
-My office can help individuals seeking assistance from the federal government on a variety of matters, including veteran benefits, social security, and citizenship.
-Below, you'll find a selection of successful casework stories across a variety of issues important to Nevadans.
+One of Senator Rosen’s office’s most important responsibilities is assisting Nevada residents who need help navigating federal agencies and identifying federal resources.
+Our office can help individuals seeking assistance from the federal government on a variety of matters, including veteran benefits, social security, and citizenship.
+Below, you’ll find a selection of successful casework stories across a variety of issues important to Nevadans.

 If you need assistance with a federal agency, please email NVCasework@rosen.senate.gov or call my Las Vegas Office at 702-388-0205 or my Reno Office at 775-337-0110 for immediate assistance.